htmw/CS691-Summer2026-Team1/database/NoSQL DynamoDB/Access_Pattern.md

 - Retrieve course enrollment and capacity information.
 - Identify courses with available seats or courses that are full.
 - Return capacity and enrollment details.
+- Ability to update enrollment count on Courses_Offered

 **User Story 5:**
 As an advisor, I want to view a student's completed credits and remaining degree requirements so that I can evaluate their academic progress.